dmytrobaida/dmytrobaida.github.io/content/cv.md

 **TSI/Ukrtelecom**, Ukraine, Sep 2017 - Aug 2018

-- Created utility program for emulating phone calls which simplified development of new features and testing
+- Created a utility program for emulating phone calls which simplified the development of new features and testing
+- Optimized several SQL queries which increased speed of certain parts of application

 ### Education